Horror of lengthwise image

 When I hear the name "Hong Kong", I always remember Bruce Lee

-movies in this lengthwise image.
+movies with this lengthwise image.
 The lengthwise image effected to amplify

 hard boiled and strained taste.
 You think about it.
 If the image was stretched